What Is It?

 For more minor disease, such as arthritis or rash, nonsteroidal anti-inflammatory drugs (NSAIDs), analgesics, dapsone or corticosteroids may be appropriate.
 For more severe disease immunosuppressive medications are prescribed, often in combination with NSAIDs and/or steroids.
 Immunosuppressive medications include methotrexate (Folex, Rheumatrex), leflunomide (Arava), azathioprine (Imuran), mycophenolate mofetil (Cellcept), cyclophosphamide (Cytoxan, Neosar) and cyclosporine (Neoral, Sandimmune).

-Recently, reports have been published detailing improvement in severe polychondritis after treatment with other immunosuppressive medications, including infliximab (Remicade), adalimumab (Humira), etanercept (Enbrel), anakinra (Kineret), abatacept (Orencia), and tocilizumab (Actemra).
+Other options for treatment include infliximab (Remicade), adalimumab (Humira), etanercept (Enbrel), anakinra (Kineret), abatacept (Orencia), rituximab (Rituxan), tofacitinib (Xeljanz) and tocilizumab (Actemra).
 However, the role of these agents in treating polychondritis remains uncertain.

 Tracheal surgery or stenting and treatment of any accompanying infection also are options to be considered in some cases.
 Surgery to repair an injured part of the trachea is a major operation.
 Increasingly, however, doctors use a procedure called bronchoscopy, in which they use a flexible tube to look down the throat and into the trachea, and insert a small plastic tube called a stent to keep the airway open.